Pjaerr/joshuaj.co.uk/README.md

 # Portfolio-Website
-[WIP] Repository for Portfolio Website.

-Any project content isn't final, may only be for testing.
+The repository for my portfolio website.
+The master branch will most likely be the most up to date version, but if I make slight changes, I may only make those to the actual [site](https://www.joshcharlesjackson.com) and not in this repo.
+Different branches will be different versions that I am experimenting with.